PANDA National Helpline (Monday to Saturday) 1300 726 306

 Read More

-Individuals and families you’re supporting may not know that you can provide mental health support, treatment and/or referral.
-You can begin a conversation by:
+Individuals and families that you support may not know that you can provide mental health support, treatment and/or referral.
+You can begin a conversation by explaining your role and asking about wellbeing and safety during each contact (e.g. appointment, inpatient stay, home visit).

 1